m-schaeffler/node-red-my-nodes/node-red-bthome/README.md

 ## Outputs

-THere are two output ports:
+There are two output ports:
-1. one for meassurement vales (states)
+1. one for meassurement values (states)
 2. one for actions done with the devices (events)

 ### State